TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 We participate in the Adobe Marketing Cloud Device Co-op to better understand how you use our website and apps across the various devices you use, and to deliver tailored promotions.
 Learn more (https://cross-device-privacy.adobe.com) about how Adobe does this.

-Some web browsers may transmit "do-not-track" signals to the websites with which the user communicates.
-Because of differences in how web browsers incorporate and activate this feature, it is not always clear whether users intend for these signals to be transmitted, or whether they even are aware of them.
-Because there currently is no industry standard concerning what, if anything, websites should do when they receive such signals, we currently do not take action in response to these signals.
-If and when a final standard is established and accepted, we will reassess how to respond to these signals.
-In some cases, third parties may be able to collect information about a user's online activities over time and across different websites when he or she uses our Services.

 **5\.
 Advertising**

 We partner with third party advertisers to serve and display advertising on the Services.
 These partners may use cookies and Web beacons to collect information about your activities across different websites and services to provide you with relevant advertising.
 If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking here.
 To serve and display advertising relevant to your location, the Services may also track your device's precise geolocation by responding to beacons or inaudible signals sent to your device's microphone.
 If you do not want the location of your device to be tracked by the Services, please opt-out using your device settings.

 **6\.
 Social Networking**

 The NFL has worked with certain third-party social media providers to offer you their social networking services through our Services.
-For example, you can use third-party social networking services to share information about your experience on our Services with your friends and followers on those social networking services.
+For example, you can use third-party social networking services, including but not limited to Facebook, Google+, and others to share information about your experience on our Services with your friends and followers on those social networking services.
 These social networking services may be able to collect information about you, including your activity on our Services.
 These third-party social networking services also may notify your friends, both on our Services and on the social networking services themselves, that you are a user of our Services or about your use of our Services, in accordance with applicable law and their own privacy policies.
 If you choose to access or make use of third-party social networking services, we may receive information about you that you have made available to those social networking services, including information about your contacts on those social networking services.
 Your interactions with those social networking services are governed by the privacy policy of the company providing the relevant service.

 You also may be able to link an account from a social networking service (e.g., Facebook, Google+, Yahoo!) to an account through our Services.
 This may allow you to use your credentials from the other site or service to sign in to certain features on our Services.
-If you link your account from a third-party site or service, we may collect information from those third-party accounts, and any information that we collect will be governed by this Privacy Notice.
+If you link your account from a third-party site or service, we may collect information from those third-party accounts, and any information that we collect will be governed by this Privacy Policy.

 **7\.
 Links to Other Websites**

 The Services may contain links to other websites or online services that are operated and maintained by third parties and that are not under our control or maintained by us.
 Such links do not constitute an endorsement by us of those other websites, the content displayed therein, or the persons or entities associated therewith.
-This Privacy Notice does not apply to this third-party content.
+This Privacy Policy does not apply to this third-party content.
 We encourage you to review the privacy policies of these third-party websites or services.

 **8\.
 Data Security and Data Integrity**

-The security and confidentiality of your personal information is very important to the NFL.
-We have implemented technical and organizational safeguards to appropriately protect your personal information against accidental, unauthorized, or unlawful access, use, loss, destruction or damage.
+We have adopted security procedures to help protect against loss, misuse, interference, disclosure, destruction, alteration and unauthorized access to the information you provide to us.
+When you enter sensitive information (such as a credit card number) and geo-location, we encrypt the transmission of that information using secure socket layer technology (SSL).
+We also maintain reasonable procedures to help ensure that such data is reliable for its intended use and is accurate, complete and current.

-Still, no system can be guaranteed to be 100% secure.
+Please note that no data transmission or storage can be guaranteed to be 100% secure.
 As a result, while we strive to protect your information and privacy, we cannot guarantee or warrant the security of any information you disclose or transmit to the Services and cannot be responsible for the theft, destruction, or inadvertent disclosure of your information.

 **9\.
 Data Retention**

 We will retain your information only for as long as reasonably necessary for the purposes set out above, considering criteria such as applicable rules on statute of limitations, legal requirements and the duration of your use of our website and receipt of our Services.
-For additional Region Specific Disclosures, see below.

 **10\.
 Children's Privacy**

-The Services do not knowingly collect, use, or disclose Personal Information from children under the age of 13 unless permitted by law.
-If you have reason to believe that a child under the age of 13 has provided personal data to us, please contact us using any of the methods described in the â€œContact Usâ€ section of this Privacy Notice, and we will endeavor to delete that data from our systems.
+The Services do not knowingly collect, use, or disclose personal information from children under the age of 13.
+If we are made aware we have collected personal information from a child under 13 years old in a manner that is inconsistent with the Children's Online Privacy Protection Act ("COPPA"), we will delete this information as soon as possible.

-For children located in jurisdictions within the European Economic Area, we comply with the age limits applicable in each Member State.
-In these instances, the references above to the age of 13 will be deemed to be references to the age limits applicable in each Member State.
+The NFL's online properties that are directed to children, such as http://www.NFLRush.com, link to a different privacy policy.

 **11\.
 Communications Preferences and Access**